Disclaimer: This weekend in Atlanta post was originally published in December 2020 and was updated in January 2022 for relevancy.

 On Saturday, we got up and explored Sweetwater Creek!
 There’s an abandoned paper mill here and many scenic hiking trails.

 For my last night in town, my family took me to Ponce City Market!
-This is my number one recommendation for Atlanta, aside from seeing the dolphins in the aquarium of course!
+This is my number one recommendation for a weekend in Atlanta, aside from seeing the dolphins in the aquarium of course!
 Ponce City Market is a giant, indoor/outdoor food market with shops and a unique rooftop.
 You can find any kind of food you want here!
 We got Chinese, but there was also Cuban, Japanese, American, Italian, French, and more!
 The BeltLine, a former railway corridor around downtown Atlanta, connects to Ponce City Market.

 Above all, the roof is the BEST part of this place!
 There’s mini golf, arcade games, a bar overlooking Midtown, and even an ice skating rink during the winter months!
 It’s 21+ after 5 pm on the weekends.

-To sum up, I had such a good weekend in Georgia visiting my family and was so glad to finally visit Mystic Falls!
+To sum up, I had such a good weekend in Atlanta visiting my family and was so glad to finally visit Mystic Falls!
 Binging all 8 seasons of the Vampire Diaries has been the epitome of my quarentine, so this tour was a 2020 highlight for sure.